 It may start to get messy looking with all the loose yarn hanging around.
 Just snip those ends close to the stitches so you cannot see were the yarn ended.

-Keep repeating this process using the recommended colors or your own selection of yarn colors.
+Keep repeating this process using the recommended colours or your own selection of yarn colours.

-Refer to the diagram to see what yarn color is stitched in which areas.
+Refer to the diagram to see what yarn colour is stitched in which areas.
 After black I used Stylecraft Special Chunky in cream and fill in all areas next to black lines.

-Once you have filled in all the areas with color and tidied up all loose yarn, you are ready to finish and frame.
+Once you have filled in all the areas with colour and tidied up all loose yarn, you are ready to finish and frame.
 Take out all the drawing pins securing the fabric.

 Put the fabric to one side and lay the frame on the table with ridges face down.
 Place your fabric on top with flat stitches facing down on the table and loop stitches facing you.